Manta-Network/docs/docs/calamari/SDK.md

 # 🛠 Calamari SDK

-This package implements a Javascript SDK for connecting with the Manta Network.
-API end points to connect to Calamari:
+The Calamari SDK is a JavaScript library that provides a connection to the Manta Network.
+The API endpoints you can use to connect to Calamari are as follows:

 ## Full Nodes

-- provided by Manta: `wss://ws.calamari.systems`
-- provided by third party: `wss://calamari.api.onfinality.io`
+- Manta-provided: wss://ws.calamari.systems
+- Third-party provided: wss://calamari.api.onfinality.io

 ## Asset API (Javascript)

+The following is a list of assets and the API call to retrieve information about each asset:

 * Token: `api.query.assets.account(asset_id, AccountId)`
 - KMA: `api.query.system.account(AccountId)`